netz98/n98-magerun/readme.rst

    curl -O https://files.magerun.net/n98-magerun.phar

-Verify the download by comparing the MD5 checksum with the one on the website:
+Verify the download by comparing the SHA256 checksum with the one on the website:

 .. code-block:: sh

-    md5sum n98-magerun.phar
+    shasum -a256 n98-magerun.phar

 If it shows the same checksum as on the website, you downloaded the file successfully.